Energy in Bulgaria: Coal

-Coal extraction remains important for Bulgaria's energy sector — as of 2022 the locally extracted coal secured 48% of electricity production.
+In the mid-2020s over a quarter of electricity was generated from coal.
 Bulgaria possesses significant reserves of coal estimated at 4.8 billion tons.
-More than 92% of them, or 4.5 billion tons, is lignite, which is the lowest rank of coal due to its relatively low-heat content but is widely used for electricity generation.
-With reserves of 2.856 billion tons Maritsa Iztok, situated in the Upper Thracian Plain, is by far the largest coal basin in the country which powers Maritsa Iztok Complex, the largest energy complex in South-Eastern Europe.
+More than 92% of them, or 4.5 billion tons, is lignite, which is the lowest rank of coal due to its relatively low-heat content.
+Maritsa Iztok, situated in the Upper Thracian Plain, is by far the largest coal basin in the country.
+It powers Maritsa Iztok Complex, the largest energy complex in South-Eastern Europe, which pollutes the air.
 Other lignite basins include Sofia Valley, Elhovo, Lom, and Maritsa Zapad.
 The reserves of sub-bituminous coal are 300 million tons, situated mainly near Bobov Dol, Pernik and Burgas.
-The recoverable reserves of bituminous coal and anthracite are insignificant.
-However, there is a huge basin of bituminous coal in Southern Dobruja with estimated reserves of over 1 billion tons but its large depth (1370–1950 m) is an obstacle for its commercial exploitation.

 As of 2022, coal production was 36 million tons, of them 98% were lignite and 2% sub-bituminous coal.
 The mines of Maritsa Iztok accounted for 98.6% of the lignite etraction.
 About 97% of the coal production was utilised for electrical and thermal power generation, and further 2% were used for the production of briquettes.
 Bulgaria plans to reduce coal as an energy source from 2030, with coal being discontinued in 2038.
 The EU is providing 1.2 billion euros to help a just transition to phase out coal.